 Q. Where can I sign up to receive the COVID-19 vaccine?

-A. Visit haysinformed.com to sign up for a vaccine appointment.
-As of Monday, March 29, 2021, all adults are now eligible to receive a COVID-19 vaccine in Texas.
-(The Pfizer vaccine is authorized for people 16 and older.)
+A. Visit haysinformed.com to sign up for a vaccine appointment or find a no appointment needed location.
+Those age 12-17 are now eligible to receive a Pfizer or Moderna COVID-19 vaccine in Texas.

 Q. Do you have to be a resident of Hays County to get a vaccine here?

 A. No, vaccine doses are for anyone even if they do not reside in our county.

 A. The Hays County Local Health Department has primarily received vaccine shipments manufactured by Pfizer.
 See the fact sheets from the manufacturers by clicking the links below:

 Q. How do I know if I qualify for a COVID-19 vaccine?

 A. Visit the Texas Department of State Health Services website for more details.

 Q. Can I come to a vaccine clinic without an appointment?

 A. Some of our clinics are by appointment only, though we are offering options for no-appointment clinics.
 Visit our COVID-19 Info Page for updates.